We are accessible

-BrowseAloud is a tool that makes our website more accessible.
-To enable BrowseAloud, click on the orange icon with headphones on the bottom left-hand corner of our website.
+ReachDeck Toolbar is a tool that makes our website more accessible.
+To enable ReachDeck, click on the green icon in the bottom left-hand corner of our website.

-The icons on the BrowseAloud toolbar each represent a different feature:
+The icons on the ReachDeck toolbar each represent a different feature:

-- Converts any text you select into an MP3 file that you can use at a later date
+- Convert selection into an MP3 file that you can use at a later date

 Our accessible materials